 - Expert knowledge is necessary.
 The field of medicine is highly complex, so in proving medical malpractice, expert medical knowledge is essential.
 Your attorney should be able to bring on medical experts to support your claim, and you will want to be as forthcoming as possible when discussing your injury with them.

 - Choose the right attorney.
 A medical malpractice case is one of the most complicated legal matters – not every lawyer is able to handle it.
 To avoid wasting your time, effort, and money, choose a lawyer who has training, knowledge, and most of all, successful experience in handling malpractice claims.

-Why Choose The Fitch Law Firm For Your Case?
+Why Choose the Fitch Law Firm LLC for Your Case?

 - 30+ years of experience